OlGe404/microk8s/README.md

 * jenkins https://jenkins.microk8s.local

 ### Additional Ingress Hosts
-The certificate used to encrypt the tls communication for the ingress hosts was generated for `*.microk8s.local` domains, so it can be used for any additional services you want to deploy into your Microk8s setup.

-**Note:** Make sure your ingress-resources use the cert-manager annotation to dynamically create a valid tls-secret for your domain.
-Check out the `ing-*.yaml` files from the setup role to use them as a template.
+The certificate used to encrypt the tls communication for the ingress hosts is dynamically generated for the `*.microk8s.local` domains, so it can be used for any additional services you want to deploy into your Microk8s setup.
+Make sure your ingress-resources use the cert-manager annotation to dynamically create a valid tls-secret for your domain.
+Check out the `ing-*.yaml` files from the setup role to use them as a template and the [cert-manager docs](https://cert-manager.io/docs/usage/ingress/) for more details.